chart-pieSegments

 Maximize the Power of Segmentation Across CRM and Gamification

-Segments are used directly inside CRM Campaigns to define the target audience for each action (Email, SMS, On-site Notifications, Event & Custom trigger campaigns, etc.).
+Use Segments in CRM Campaigns to define the target audience for each action, such as Email, SMS, On-site Notifications, and Event or Custom Trigger campaigns.

 Below is an example of how segmentation can be applied in a reactivation campaign.